 Franklin has funded healthcare for 84 patients in 12 countries.

-Jean Emile is a preschooler from Haiti.
-He lives with his mother, father, and two brothers in a neighborhood of Port-au-Prince.
-He likes listening to music and playing with toy cars.
-Jean Emile has a cardiac condition called ventricular septal defect.
-A hole exists between the two lower chambers of his heart; blood leaks through the hole without passing through the lungs to get oxygen, leaving him sick and short of breath.
-Jean Emile will fly to Canada to receive treatment.
-On June 3, he will undergo cardiac surgery, during which surgeons will use a patch to close the hole in his heart.
-Another organization, The Herbie Fund, is contributing $12,000 to pay for surgery.
-Jean Emile's family also needs help to fund the costs of surgery prep.
+Anderson is an 8-year-old student from Haiti.
+He lives with his parents and younger brother in a neighborhood of Port-au-Prince.
+He likes math and science in school, and would like to grow up to be an engineer.
+Anderson has a cardiac condition called atrial septal defect.
+A hole exists between the two upper chambers of his heart.
+Anderson will fly to Dominican Republic to receive treatment.
+On November 26th, he will undergo cardiac surgery, during which surgeons will sew a patch over the hole in his heart so that blood can no longer leak through it.
+Our medical partner, Haiti Cardiac Alliance, is contributing $8,000 to help pay for surgery.
+Anderson's family also needs help to fund the costs of surgery prep.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Jean Emile's family overseas.
-His mother says, "I am happy for this surgery so that I can let my son run and play with the other children."
+It also supports passport obtainment and the social workers from Haiti Cardiac Alliance who will accompany Anderson's family overseas.
+Anderson shared: "I am excited to have this surgery so that I won't have to worry about my heart any longer!"